sweeklys/ansible-minecraft/docs/development/index.rst

 Development
 =====================

-This section shoud be descripe how the development process *(coding, testing, releasing and publishing)* works.
+This section shoud be describe how the development process *(coding, testing, releasing and publishing)* works.

 .. toctree::
    :maxdepth: 2